vitalir2/KotlinHub/README.md

 # KotlinHub
-Version control hosting written in Kotlin using Ktor, Arrow Kt, SQLDelight with PostgreSQL driver, and more
+Version control web application written in Kotlin using Ktor, Arrow Kt, SQLDelight with PostgreSQL driver, and more